-The Rugby Development department has also sourced eight additional new funding options to further help clubs during the current period of financial uncertainty:
+The Rugby Development department has also sourced additional new funding options to further help clubs during the current period of financial uncertainty:

 Coronavirus Business Interpretation Loan from British Business Bank - All Major banks will offer the scheme which will guarantee 80% of bank loans and pay the first year of interest on loans up to £5 million.

 Coronavirus Job Retention Scheme from UK Government - Financial support, 80% of an employee’s salary up to £2500 for employers who would have otherwise made workers redundant.

 The scheme will close to new entrants from 30 June.
 From this point onwards, employers will only be able to furlough employees that they have furloughed for a full 3 week period prior to 30 June.
 This means that the final date by which an employer needs to agree with their employee and ensure they place them on furlough is 10 June.
 Employers will have until 31 July to make any claims in respect of the period to 30 June.

 Employers will receive a one-off payment of £1,000 for every employee who has previously been furloughed under Coronavirus Job Retention Scheme (CJRS) – if they remain continuously employed to the end of January 2021.
 Click here for further information.